totakke/cavia/README.md

 and downloading file name.
 `:auth` field is optional.
 It can be used for password authentication. cavia is now supporting HTTP/HTTPS/FTP/FTPS protocols and Basic/Digest authentications.
+A resource that `:packed` specified will be uncompressed after downloading.
+Only gzip (`:gzip`) format is supported.

 cavia downloads resources to `:download-to` directory.
 The default location is `./.cavia`.
 Thus maybe you should add `/.cavia` to your SCM ignore list.